 - Call logs (call history),

-- Contacts (saved on the device only).
+- Contacts (saved on the device only, including ringtone settings if the old phone is also a Galaxy phone).
 Contacts saved on the SIM card cannot be copied directly by SmartSwitch.
 But you can copy them to the phone first.

 - Documents and downloaded files.